-U. S. Steel has four reportable segments: North American Flat-Rolled (Flat-Rolled), Mini Mill, U. S. Steel Europe (USSE); and Tubular Products (Tubular).
-The results of our real estate businesses are disclosed in the Other category.
+U. S. Steel has four reportable segments: North American Flat-Rolled (Flat-Rolled), Mini Mill, U. S. Steel Europe (USSE), and Tubular Products (Tubular).
+The results of our real estate business are disclosed in the Other category.

-The chief operating decision maker evaluates performance and determines resource allocations based on a number of factors, the primary measure being earnings (loss) before interest and income taxes.
-Earnings (loss) before interest and income taxes for reportable segments and the Other category does not include net interest and other financial costs (income), income taxes, stock-based compensation expense, and certain other items that management believes are not indicative of future results.
+The chief operating decision maker (CODM), which is the chief executive officer, evaluates segment performance and determines resource allocations based on a number of factors, the primary measure being earnings (loss) before interest, taxes, depreciation and amortization (EBITDA).
+EBITDA for reportable segments and the Other category does not include net interest and other financial costs (income), income taxes, and certain other items that management believes are not indicative of future results.
+For all of the segments, the CODM uses segment EBITDA in the Annual Operating Plan (AOP) and monthly performance review processes.
+The CODM considers AOP-to-actual EBITDA variances on a monthly, quarter-to-date, and year-to-date basis for evaluating performance of each segment and making decisions about resource allocations to each segment.

-The accounting principles applied at the operating segment level in determining earnings (loss) before interest and income taxes are generally the same as those applied at the consolidated financial statement level.
+The accounting principles applied at the operating segment level in determining earnings (loss) before interest, taxes, depreciation and amortization are generally the same as those applied at the consolidated financial statement level.
 Intersegment sales and transfers are accounted for at market-based prices and are eliminated at the corporate consolidation level.
 Corporate-level selling, general and administrative expenses and costs related to certain former businesses are allocated to the reportable segments and Other based on measures of activity that management believes are reasonable.